-Atrial fibrillation is a condition, characterized by irregular and fast-paced heartbeat.
+Atrial fibrillation is a condition characterized by an irregular and fast-paced heartbeat.
 Anyone at any age can suffer from atrial fibrillation.
-However, the risk of developing this condition increases as one age.
+However, the risk of developing this condition increases as one ages.
 Your aging loved ones are at the highest risk of suffering from atrial fibrillation.
-Your aging loved ones suffering from atrial fibrillation is certainly not a favorable condition.
-As this puts them at great risk of having a stroke.
+Your aging loved ones suffering from atrial fibrillation is undoubtedly not a favorable condition as this puts them at significant risk of having a stroke.

 Understanding the problems and risks of atrial fibrillation

-With atrial fibrillation, there is fast-paced heart rhythm.
-This does not allow the heart to pump blood throughout the body, the way it would normally have done.
+With atrial fibrillation, there is a fast-paced heart rhythm.
+This does not allow the heart to pump blood throughout the body as it would typically have.
 As a result of this improper blood flow, blood clots can form in certain parts of the heart.
-This is a dangerous condition, as the clot can get stuck in the blood vessels of the brain, causing a stroke.
+This is dangerous, as the clot can get stuck in the brain’s blood vessels, causing a stroke.
 To prevent a stroke, the doctor will prescribe blood thinners.
 However, this also has its share of disadvantages.
 Blood thinners can cause bleeding from injuries and falls, which can turn fatal.
-Therefore, doctors should carefullymonitor such patients at regular intervals.
-So that they get the correct medicine dosage to prevent complications.
+Therefore, doctors should carefullymonitor such patients at regular intervals so that they get the correct medicine dosage to prevent complications.

 Types of atrial fibrillation